 The College is aware of several factors which may impact on future funding, including the new government Skills for Jobs white paper.
-The College is one of the early adopters of the new T-Levels and has collaborated on a number of capital projects relating to the development of Higher Level technical qualifications.
+The College is one of the early adopters of the new T-Levels and has collaborated on a number of capital projects relating to the development of Higher Level technical qualifications and Strategic Development fund.
 These new developments are exciting opportunities for the College to be a national leader and delivering high quality will be a significant opportunity for the College.
 The College is working with key stakeholders to ensure it develops a future offer that meets the needs of local employers and students.

-3. Recruitment
+3. Student Recruitment

-Although demographics are now expected to rise until 2025 and beyond, the College will need to continue to strengthen the recruitment of learners across the county and respond to competition from other providers.
+Although demographics are now expected to rise until 2025 and beyond, the College will need to continue to manage the shift of learners to Callywith and respond to competition from other providers.
 A variety of issues have been identified that could affect the enrolments across all ages and mitigating actions are being developed to address these where possible.
-There may also be short term volatility in recruitment levels across funding streams due to Covid 19 consequences.
+Some short term volatility in recruitment levels across funding streams has been experienced due to Covid 19 consequences.
 Ensuring an on-going focus upon the quality of provision remains a key priority for the College.

-4. Failure to constrain expenditure
+Failure to constrain expenditure